If you need to move the needle on website traffic and conversions, Site Architecture is often one of your toolkit’s most effective SEO levers.

 - 200 links per page yield 8,000,000 pages

 - 500 links per page yield 125,000,000 pages

 - 1000 links per page yield 1 billion pages within three clicks

 Fewer clicks mean pages are easier to find, and “closeness” to important pages such as a homepage can indicate the importance of the page itself.

 Note: This is more of a guiding principle than a rule.
 There are many situations where a 3-click architecture doesn’t make sense.
 That said, it’s a good idea to keep important pages close to authority pages.

-You might ask: Why not use a completely flat architecture, and link EVERYTHING from the homepage?
-At first glance, it may sound like a good idea, but there are a couple of very serious reasons why you shouldn’t do this.
+You might ask: Why not use a completely flat architecture and link EVERYTHING from the homepage?
+At first glance, it may sound like a good idea, but there are several very serious reasons why you shouldn’t do this.

 - Too many links on a page have its own set of disadvantages